MCPHackers/LaunchWrapper/MultiMC.md

 - Save and close the document.

 This should produce an instance similar to the attached one.
 I also edited mmc-pack.json to set `dependencyOnly` to be true on the LaunchWrapper patch, which prevents disabling it (optional).

-> [!IMPORTANT]
-> Please obtain a build of [LaunchWrapper](https://github.com/MCPHackers/LaunchWrapper) And place it in `<MultiMC directory>/libraries/org/mcphackers/launchwrapper/1.0-SNAPSHOT/launchwrapper-1.0-SNAPSHOT.jar`, as it is currently not recommended to use versioned release.
-Use latest git commit whenever possible.